 The best way to stir jealousy that can hurt a narcissist, is to become more successful and happier than you were before they left you.
 But, before you try to do that, there is an important point to consider.
 If you only want to become a better person in order to make the narcissist regret leaving you, you will be making a big mistake.
 You will be convincing your subconscious mind that this person is so important to you, and this would make it harder for you to forget them.
 In my article “why do narcissists seem to move on so quickly“, I said that the desire for revenge is a strong sign that someone hasn’t fully moved on yet.

-In that case, the best thing would be to move on and improving your life regardless of whether it will hurt the narcissist or not.
+In that case, the best thing would be to move on and work on improving your life regardless of whether it will hurt the narcissist or not.
 After all, their personality disorder is already a life-time punishment.
 The reason why they enjoy hurting undeserving people, is because deep down they live with unhealed emotional wounds.
 You may also read: How to make a narcissist addicted to you.